 Many companies have had a formal customer experience program in place for many years.
 They have accumulated thousands, and in some cases, hundreds of thousands of interviews.
 Employees have completed training, and new technologies have been implemented to improve the customer experience.
 Among our long-time clients, all have a customer experience that is superior to what it was in the past.
 As I work with these clients, I have had several discussions about how to keep their program both fresh and effective.
-I want to outline some suggestions that can help keep you’re the feedback component of your program alive and well:
+I want to outline some suggestions that can help keep the feedback component of your program alive and well:

 Key Performance Indicators (KPIs) can be invaluable in helping companies manage progress towards their goals.
 A KPI answers the question “Are we on track?” with a single metric.
 Put enough KPIs on a dashboard, and you’ve struck management gold: a snapshot of your business, distilled to a single page.

 Applied to customer experience improvement efforts, KPIs can help businesses put actionable, “hard” metrics around what can otherwise be a “soft” topic.
 Just the ticket for aligning your efforts to become more customer centric.
 So, what’s not to love?